sourcegraph/handbook/content/talent/hiring/index.md

 ## Making an offer

-Once the decision is made to [extend an offer](interview_process.md#outcome) to a candidate, a representative from the People Ops team will reach out to the hiring manager to figure out offer details together.
+Once the decision is made to [extend an offer](interview_process.md#outcome) to a candidate, the following process is followed:

-When the offer is approved, the hiring manager and a representative from the People Ops team will schedule a call to walk through a summary of the offer with the candidate.
-This summary will include an overview of cash compensation (including any commission or bonus plans), benefits, and any equity-based compensation (including a simple calculator for potential future values).

-Once the candidate verbally accepts the offer, Sourcegraph legal team will send the official DocuSign with the appropriate contracting or employment agreement(s) for the candidate's role, status, and location.
-Templates for employees and contractors can be found in the shared [HR/Employees/Contractors Dropbox folder](https://www.dropbox.com/home/Legal/HR%3AEmployees%3AContractors).
+1. The recruiter confirms the offer details with the hiring manager (compensation, equity, level) and submits the offer for approval in Greenhouse.
+   - Offer approval chain: VP, Talent > Hiring Manager > Department Head > VP, Operations.
+2. Once the offer is approved in Greenhouse, the recruiter schedules an offer summary call (attendees: a member of the Talent team, the hiring manager, and the candidate) to walk through the offer details.
+3. Immediately following the offer summary call, the recruiter sends the offer summary via email for the candidate to review.
+4. In addition, the VP, Talent generates and sends the official offer via DocuSign to the candidate for signature.
+5. Once the candidate signs the offer letter, the talent team sends a welcome email and Cc's HR (for onboarding) and the hiring manager.
+6. HR then begins the onboarding process and provides details to set the candidate up for success on their first day!

 ## Policy on outreaching to prospective candidates that work at a Sourcegraph customer